 - In terms of pay multiples, in line with recommendations contained within the Hutton Review of Fair Pay, the Authority will use two ratios to explain the relationship between the remuneration of the Chief Fire Officer and the remuneration of those employees who are not chief officers.
 The first is a comparison with the median earnings of the whole workforce using the basic pay for full-time equivalents.
-The second multiple is for the lowest pay point, which has previously been used as a benchmark in the media following suggestions by the Government that a ratio of 20:1 should be regarded as a level which public sector organisations should not exceed. - the median basic pay of the Authority's whole workforce is £29,054 and - the lowest pay point is£13,715.
+The second multiple is for the lowest pay point, which has previously been used as a benchmark following suggestions by the Government that a ratio of 20:1 should be regarded as a level which public sector organisations should not exceed. - the median basic pay of the Authority's whole workforce is £29,638 and - the lowest pay point is £16,123.

-The current pay multiple ratios (rounded to the nearest whole number) are:
+The current pay multiple ratios are:

-2014-15

-median basic pay 5:1

-lowest pay point 10:1
+median basic pay 5.0:1 lowest pay point 9.3:1

-Although national pay settlements over the last four years have had the effect of slightly reducing these ratios, they have remained fairly constant since the introduction of the first Pay Policy Statement in 2012.
-In terms of the pay multiple between the Chief Fire Officer and other staff across the organisation, the Authority's Pay Policy is that this will remain at the current level when compared with the median basic pay across the organisation, subject to the national pay settlements and any review by Devon & Somerset Fire & Rescue Authority.
+In terms of the pay multiple between the Chief Fire Officer and other staff across the organisation, the Authority's Pay Policy is that this will be 5.0:1 when compared with the median basic pay across the organisation, subject to the national pay settlements and any review by the Authority.
 The Pay Policy Statement for future years will continue to be determined by the full Authority.